 '''

-db-primary: /etc/postgresql/9.4/demo/postgresql.conf Set log_line_prefix
+pg-primary: /etc/postgresql/9.4/demo/postgresql.conf Set log_line_prefix

 '''

 '''

 listen_addresses = ''

-log_line_prefix = "
+log line prefix = "

 '''

 Configure Cluster Stanza

 A stanza is the configuration for a PostgreSQL database cluster that defines where it is located, how it will be backed up, archiving options, etc. Most db servers will only have one Postgres database cluster and therefore one stanza, whereas backup servers will have a stanza for every database cluster that needs to be backed up.